 All of our everyday flavours are sweetened using unrefined raw cane sugar, except for Salted Gula Melaka, which is sweetened with coconut palm sugar.

-Kelava’s delivery area covers central Klang Valley, Malaysia.
-You may check whether your postcode is within our delivery area here.
+Kelava’s delivery area covers Petaling Jaya, Kuala Lumpur, Subang Jaya, Puchong, Glenmarie, Ampang and Batu Caves.
+You may check whether your postcode is within our delivery area and the respective delivery fee here.

 When can I expect my order to be delivered?

 Order processing would take 1.5 working days at the minimum.
 You may also select a later date if you wish.

 Yes, subject to feasibility and agreement after reviewing the requirements.
 Contact us to find out!

 Is consuming coconut milk healthy?

 We have seen many articles from credible websites claiming the positive health benefits of consuming coconut, some of which we share below: